isaacnmm/pestpolicy-hugo2XX/content/posts/does-diatomaceous-earth-kill-bed-bugs/index.md

 layout: post
 ---

-[Diatomaceous earth](http://npic.orst. edu/factsheets/degen. html), commonly known as D. E, is a naturally occurring off-white soft, silicon-based sedimentary rock.
+[Diatomaceous earth](http://npic.orst.edu/factsheets/degen.html),commonly known as D. E, is a naturally occurring off-white soft, silicon-based sedimentary rock.
 It is composed of fossilized marine-based algae called planktons.
 Under a microscope, it looks like shards of glass (silica is used to make glass).
 But does diatomaceous earth kill bed bugs (or even with vinegar)/)? *A simple answer is, YES, diatomaceous earth will kill bed bugs.

 The D. E particles stick to the insect's exoskeleton it punctures the carapace, thus, leaving the insect susceptible to dehydration. * *Also, when the insect inhales the powder, it cuts through the respiratory system and causes drying of the mucous membrane of breathing passages in the bug, thus, killing them.
 Related: Pictures of Bed Bugs. *